 In addition to lab space, the Testbeds offer users meeting and office space where they can work, collaborate, and further build their cleantech community.
 An entrepreneur-in-residence, currently John Plaza, holds regular office hours.
 With more than 20 years of experience in the renewable energy sector, Plaza provides users with insights about the commercialization process, target markets, product development, and fundraising strategies.

 Research Training Testbed

 As part of the Washington Clean Energy Testbeds system, the Research Training Testbed facility provides UW students access to research-quality tools and training in clean energy concepts that cut across academic disciplines.
-CEI member faculty will host laboratory courses in the space and Testbeds users can access the additional instrumentation when not in use for teaching purposes.
+CEI member faculty host laboratory courses in the space, and Testbeds users can access the additional instrumentation when not in use for teaching purposes.
 The RTT is located in the Nanoengineering and Sciences (NanoES) building at 3946 W Stevens Way NE on the UW campus.